Essential Attributes of Building Commissioning

 - On new building commissioning projects, the CxP reviews systems installation for commissioning related issues throughout the construction period.

 - All commissioning activities and findings are documented as they occur.
-These reports are distributed as they are generated, and included in the final report.
+Issues are tracked through resolution and acceptance.
+These reports are distributed as they are generated and included in the final report.

-- The functional testing program objectively verifies that the building systems perform interactively in accordance with the Project Documents.
-Written, repeatable test procedures, prepared specifically for each project, are used to functionally test components and systems in all modes of operating conditions specified for testing.
-These tests are documented to clearly describe the individual systematic test procedures, the expected systems response or acceptance criteria for each procedure, the actual response or findings, and any pertinent discussion.
+- The functional testing program objectively verifies that the building systems within the commissioning scope of work perform interactively in accordance with the Project Documents.
+Written, repeatable test procedures, prepared specifically for each project, are used to functionally test components and systems in all modes of operating conditions.6 These tests are documented to clearly describe the individual systematic test procedures, the expected systems response, or acceptance criteria for each procedure, the actual response or findings, and any pertinent discussion.

 - The commissioning authority provides constructive input for the resolution of system deficiencies.